SeisSCOPED/ml_catalog/README.md

 or http://127.0.0.1:8888/?token=1cfd3a35f9d58cfd52807494ab36dd7166140bb856dbfbb7

 ```
 Copy and paste one of the URLs to open it in a browser.
+Then run the tutorial notebook ```MLworkflow.ipynb```